 Students who do not maintain a grade point average of 3.0 or higher in all coursework after admission to the graduate program will be placed on academic probation.

-The academic year at Occidental College consists of two 15-week semesters, each including one week of final examinations.
+The academic year at Occidental College consists of two 16-week semesters, each including one week of final examinations.
 A student may register each semester for a maximum of 18 units.
 Students electing to enroll for fewer than 16 units in any semester during their course of study at Occidental must be aware they may not be making normal academic progress and must accept the consequences of a possible delayed graduation date.
-Only by special petition to the Dean of Students and under the most unusual circumstances may students reduce their academic load to fewer than 12 units.
+Only by special petition to the dean of students and under the most unusual circumstances may students reduce their academic load to fewer than 12 units.
 Students may petition to be part time through the last day to drop classes.
 After that date students may only withdraw from a class and the enrollment status will not change.

 for student involvement differently while maintaining a reasonable approximation of the minimum requirement.
 Faculty might also require, or students might choose, to spend more hours than the minimum requirement.
-This definition holds for all types of courses (e.g., lecture, seminar, independent study, lab, practicum, etc.) regardless of the amount of credit offered.
+This definition holds for all types of courses (e.g., lecture, seminar, independent study, lab, practicum, etc.), regardless of the amount of credit offered.

-Courses numbered 1–80 are those in the first-year Cultural Studies component of the Core Program.
+Courses numbered 1–80 are those in the first-year Cultural Studies component of the Core program.
 100-level courses are introductory, open to first-year students.
 200-level courses are designed primarily for second-year students.
 300-level courses are intended primarily for juniors and seniors and 400-level courses are advanced courses, usually open only to seniors.
 500-level courses are intended for graduate students.

 Courses numbered 500 and above are ordinarily limited to graduate students.
-However, advanced and specially qualified undergraduates may be permitted to enroll in such courses by special petition to the instructor, the department chair, and the Director of Graduate Studies.
-In special circumstances, by additional petition to the Director of Graduate Studies, credit toward the Master of Arts degree may also be granted provided the course is not required to fulfill a Bachelor’s degree.
+However, advanced and specially qualified undergraduates may be permitted to enroll in such courses by special petition to the instructor, the department chair and the director of Graduate Studies.
+In special circumstances, by additional petition to the director of Graduate Studies, credit toward the master of arts degree may also be granted provided the course is not required to fulfill a bachelor’s degree.

 Occasionally students seek to repeat a course in which they earned a passing grade.
 Credit is not awarded for the repeated course; both grades are averaged into the grade average, and both courses and grade appear on the transcript.